 What Are the Main Differences Between Injection and Compression Molding?

-Cost of Compression Molding vs Injection Molding
+Cost of Compression Molding vs. Injection Molding

-Which method is more cost-effective for manufacturers?
-The cost of compression molding vs injection molding varies a substantial amount based on the parts required, the materials in use, and other factors.
-Generally, compression molding has lower up-front costs compared to injection molding, but pricing from part to part is more expensive due to longer cycle times and the need for secondary operations to finish the parts before being prepared for shipment.
+Generally, compression molding has lower up-front costs than injection molding.
+But pricing from part to part is more expensive due to longer cycle times and the need for secondary operations to finish the parts before shipment preparation.
 Compression molding is best for less complex part designs and lower volume production.

-Forcompression molding, examples include objects such as:
+For compression molding, examples include objects such as:

 - Automotive acoustic parts